Germany–Syria relations: Post-Assad regime

 When the Assad regime collapsed in December 2024, Germany, along with a number of European states, had suspended asylum applications for Syrian migrants.
 At the same time, several exiled Syrians living in Germany also celebrated the fall of the Assad family.

 Germany's Foreign Minister Annalena Baerbock said that Bashar al-Assad "must finally be held accountable" for his atrocities against the Syrian people.
 She warned supporters of the Assad regime, saying "To any of Assad’s torturers who might be considering fleeing to Germany now, I can only say clearly: We will bring all the regime’s henchmen to account for their terrible crimes with the full force of the law."

 On January 3, 2025, Annalena Baerbock became one of the first European Union diplomats to travel to Damascus after the fall of Assad, in which she met with Ahmed al-Sharaa, leader of Hay'at Tahrir al-Sham, as well as the Syrian Transitional Government and representatives of Syrian civil society to discuss a new political beginning.
 Despite shaking hands with his French counterpart Jean-Noël Barrot, Ahmed al-Sharaa did not shake hands with Baerbock.
 During her visit, she stated that Europe would support Syria's transition but would not fund the establishment of new Islamist structures.
 On January 12, Baerbock pledged €50 million in food, emergency shelters, and medical care to Syria following talks with the Syrian Transitional Government in Riyadh, Saudi Arabia.
 In March 2025, Germany pledged €300 million in aid towards stabilizing Syria and its humanitarian situation.
 On 20 March 2025, Germany reopened its embassy in Damascus.

+On 12 January 2026, Asaad al-Shaibani, the Syrian Foreign Minister, raised the new flag of the Syrian Arab Republic above the Consulate General of Syria, Bonn, to mark the official reopening of the Syrian Consulate.
+Two months later, on 30 March, Syrian President Ahmed al-Sharaa visited Berlin, where he met with President Frank-Walter Steinmeier and Chancellor Friedrich Merz.
+The visit included talks with a German government and business delegation, focusing on Syria's reconstruction, refugee return, and economic cooperation.